 b) Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.

-c) Each article is published by the Utrecht University of Applied Sciences, specifically the Faculty of Society and Law, under license from the author(s).
+c) Each article is published by the Rotterdam University of Applied Sciences, Research Centre Talent Development, under license from the author(s).
 When a paper is accepted for publication, authors will be requested to agree with this 'License for Publication'.
 For further information on this license, see the license in pdf.